jameslockhart/SaveItForLater/README.md

 # SaveItForLater

-iOS that syncs between firebase to display a list of links
+iOS app written with swift that syncs with a firebase datastore to display a list of links saved from the save it for later google chrome extension.

-Currently only opens the webpage (If the app is installed it will push you into the app with most apps.
-More support coming)
+Currently only opens the webpage.
+If the app is installed, Youtube for example,  it will push you into the app and video.
+More support coming to directly open the application via app links

+Support coming for sharing from apps to SaveIt

 To build:
 1] Run pod install and open the xcworkspace file